DarkoSancho/AirWatcher/README.md

 **AirWatcher** is a C++ application designed to monitor and analyze air quality data from multiple sensors.
 It provides a role-based interface for different users (private individuals, air cleaner providers, and government agencies), to explore air quality statistics, visualize data, and test system performance, depending on their access level.

 ## Authors
-Authors: Ines CHEBBI, Tom SANCHEZ,  Yassine TAHARSTE, Omar TKITO, Asmae TOUITI
+Authors: Ines CHEBBI, Tom SANCHEZ,  Yassine TAHARASTE, Omar TKITO, Asmae TOUITI

 ## Project Structure